gianninasd/python-demo/README.md

 * `cd python-demo`
 * `python fileProc.py`

-You will see processing output on your console
+You will see processing output on your console and in a file called "fileProc.log"

 To execute all unit tests from the root folder, from the console run: `python -m unittest discover -s test`